corda/corda/docs/source/azure-vm-explore.rst

 .. image:: resources/azure-vm-settings.png

-Set the IP address to "Static" under "Assignment".
+Set the IP address to "Static" under "Assignment" and click "OK":

 .. note:: This is so the IP address for your node does not change frequently in the global network map.

 .. image:: resources/azure-set-static-ip.png

-Click "OK".

-Next click on "Network security group (firewall)":
+Next toggle "Network Security Group" to advanced and click on "Network security group (firewall)":

 .. image:: resources/azure-nsg.png